pachterlab/SpatialFeatureExperiment/README.md

 devtools::install_github("pachterlab/SpatialFeatureExperiment")
 ```

-This package will be submitted to Bioconductor after we complete some vignettes and have finalized testing on more datasets.
+This package will be submitted to Bioconductor.
+Documentation of the development version can be accessed [on this website](https://pachterlab.github.io/SpatialFeatureExperiment/).